fiskeren/IR-Elasticstack/Log Analyse using elastic.md

 # Quick setup Vagrant with ELK
-Quick and dirty Vagrant script to create an Ubuntu 20.04
+Quick and dirty Vagrant script to create an Ubuntu 20.04 with elasticstack and Kibana.

 ## Prerequisites

 - Virtualbox https://www.virtualbox.org/